flyfirstmars/spring-ai-workshop/docs/foundations.md

 - **Reasoning tokens**: internal thinking budget for GPT-5 and o-series when you raise `reasoning.effort`.

 Tokenization varies with spacing and casing: `" red"`, `" Red"`, and `"Red"` are distinct tokens.
 The sentence `"You miss 100% of the shots you don't take"` becomes 11 tokens.
 Non-English and technical jargon typically consume more tokens per character than conversational English.

+Every vendor-and even individual models within a vendor-family-use their own tokenizer definitions, so counts are not portable.
+Rely on the official tooling (OpenAI `tiktoken`, Azure/OpenAI client SDK helpers, Anthropic `count_tokens` endpoints, etc.) to estimate prompts ahead of time, and verify the server's authoritative numbers by reading the `usage` object in each API response (`prompt_tokens`, `completion_tokens`, `reasoning_tokens`, cached token counts, and so on) as documented by the provider.

 Usage responses expose the breakdown so you can audit costs and reasoning budgets: